phoreproject/Phore-RPC-Proxy/README.md

     Now you need to set env variable for PHORED_HOST (same method as with Redis).
 Phored host must be specified with protocol (for e.g http://127.0.0.1)

+    #### NOTE:
-    Set up START_FROM_BEGINNING to skip downloading wallet data from AWS bucket.
+    - Set up START_FROM_BEGINNING to skip downloading wallet data from AWS bucket.
 This is not available without AWS api keys.

-    **WEB_PORT** is optional, but recommended one - it can be use to send indirect rpc command wihout basic authentication, but it supports only safe rpc commands.
+    - **WEB_PORT** is optional, but recommended one - it can be use to send indirect rpc command wihout basic authentication, but it supports only safe rpc commands.

-    **It will take some time to download all blocks for phored.
+    - **It will take some time to download all blocks for phored.
 It could take even a few hours.**

 4. Start webservice instance
     * go to home directory